ruheez/movieReview_website/README.md

 ### Individual Movie Page:
 To write a review about a movie or to see the reviews given by other users, we have to click on the Reviews & More button on the respective movie.
 Here you can see the IMDB rating of the movie and a little overview about it.
 Under that we have the space to write a review.
 All the written reviews are displayed at the bottom of the page.
 Here is how this works:
 ![alt text](https://github.com/kartik31002/FILMSTER-Movie-Review-Website/blob/main/Screenshots/2022-08-07%20(7).png?raw=true)
+Writing a review:
 ![alt text](https://github.com/kartik31002/FILMSTER-Movie-Review-Website/blob/main/Screenshots/2022-08-07%20(9).png?raw=true)
+Posted reviews are displayed here:
 ![alt text](https://github.com/kartik31002/FILMSTER-Movie-Review-Website/blob/main/Screenshots/2022-08-07%20(10).png?raw=true)